Guide to Shadowing a Doctor for Pre-Meds

 An observant student watches how the physician enters the room, how they conduct themselves in the room.
 Do they walk in the room and formally address the patient or formally introduce themselves?
 When they ask questions, how do they actively listen?
 Do they allow the patient to talk?
 What is their method of questioning?
 What is their method of obtaining information?
 That is very important.

-Though there’s no strict minimum, you should aim to shadow for at least 40 hours to make your application competitive.
-It’s also beneficial to spread your shadowing hours across multiple specialties – admissions committees would prefer you shadow four different specialties for 10 hours each than one specialty for forty hours.
+It’s also beneficial to spread your shadowing hours across multiple specialties.
+Admissions committees would prefer you shadow four different specialties for 10 hours each rather than one specialty for 40 hours.

-Some schools may only require as little as 12 hours of shadowing.
-However, as well over 90% of matriculating medical students have completed at least some shadowing (according to a 2023 AAMC survey), consider spending more time shadowing physicians if you want to stand above the rest.
+Well over 90% of matriculating medical students have completed at least some shadowing (according to a 2023 AAMC survey).

 I talked with Dr. Katzen about some tips concerning physician shadowing.
 With our combined experiences, the guide below should help you get the most out of shadowing a doctor.

-When you’re researching shadowing opportunities, think about which specialties interest you to help guide your search.
+When you’re researching shadowing opportunities, think about which specialties interest you most.
+Let your interests guide your search while keeping an open mind.

-Just remember that while it’s great to have ideas about what specialty you want to go into, you won’t be in a position to make that decision until your third year of medical school.
-Shadowing can help you get a feel for each specialty, but you won’t know your true preferences until you complete your rotations as a medical student.
+It’s great to have ideas about what specialties interest you, but you won’t make the final decision until your third year of medical school.
+Shadowing before that third year can help you learn about each specialty, but you won’t choose your specialty until you complete rotations as a medical student.

-Dr. Katzen also recommends that pre-meds remain versatile before entering med school.
+Dr. Katzen recommends that pre-meds remain versatile before entering med school.

-I don’t think it’s appropriate when we hear a fourth year college student say, ‘I am going to be an orthopedic surgeon.’
+I don’t think it’s appropriate when we hear a fourth-year college student say, ‘I am going to be an orthopedic surgeon.’
 I think that shows a very narrow-minded approach.
-That is not the type of student we want admitted into our medical school.
+That is not the type of student we want to be admitted into our medical school.

 We want someone who has an open mind to learn and see something that piques their interest once they see it in more depth.
 To me, anyone entering medical school should be entering it with an open mind and not with a preconceived notion as to what their final destination will be.

-Also think about any family connections you may be able to utilize.
-Is anyone in your family a practicing doctor or in a position to connect you with a physician?
+• Utilize any family connections to get in touch with a doctor you want to shadow.
+You could ask close friends or colleagues, too.
+Are you close to anyone who is a practicing doctor or in a position to connect you with a physician?

-Another option is to contact your pre-med office or alumni network.
+• Contact your pre-med office or alumni network.
 Is there any way your school or alma mater can help you find shadowing opportunities?
+Typically, yes, because they want their students and alumni to be successful.
+(It makes them look good.)

-Lastly, you should consider whether you have peers who are currently in medical school.
-They may be able to refer you to physicians whom they shadowed as pre-med students.
+• Consider your peers who are currently in medical school.
+They may be able to refer you to physicians who they shadowed as pre-med students.

-For experience beyond simply shadowing a doctor near you, think about joining an organization like Global Medical Brigades to shadow a physician in a foreign country.
-This might be a fantastic opportunity if you’re interested in public health or want a better understanding of medicine in places very different places than where you live.
+• Go through an organization for shadowing opportunities.
+Think about joining an organization like Global Medical Brigades to shadow a physician in a foreign country.
+This might be a fantastic opportunity if you’re interested in public health or want a better understanding of medicine in very different places from where you live.
+Alternatively, places like the Mayo Clinic and Cleveland Clinic have shadowing programs you can apply for.

 Is it okay to shadow your own doctor?
 If you remain professional, yes, it is okay to shadow your own doctor.
 You can also ask your doctor for recommendations on doctors to shadow.